stevenfollis/stevenfollis.github.io/_posts/2017-09-30-access-database-windows-container.md

 ---
 layout: post
-title: Containerizing an Access Database in a Windows Container
+title: Moving an Access Database into a Windows Container with Docker
-date: 2017-09-30 13:08:10.000000000 -04:00
+date: 2017-10-05 13:08:10.000000000 -04:00
 ---

-# Containerizing an Access Database in a Windows Container
+# Moving an Access Database into a Windows Container with Docker

 At Docker we are seeing a cavalcade of customers finding value in containers not just for greenfield microservice applications, but also as a key to modernizing legacy applications.
 One recent conversation involved a question: can a legacy line of business application that uses an Access database be transitioned to a container?
 Having not touched an Access database in many years, I set out to find an answer.